chenyubi14/jobkit/README.md

 ## update files
 Does your cluster clean files every several months?
 Are you sick of your important files being removed?
 Use `touchall`!

+## sshconfig
+The file sshconfig has two tricks to save typing passwords frequently